fredblockchain/ubix-node-monitor/README.md

 ### Next steps
 Some ideas to improve the app that I will probably implement soon:
 * Use Fluentd as a log gateway (in my case to use Kibana as central log repo)
-* Add currency conversion
-* Use SQLite to implement persistence (instead of the current on memory Arraylist)
+* Use SQLite to implement persistence for transactions (instead of the current on memory Arraylist)
 * Add more info available in the bot
 * Improve telegram messages by using Markdown format instead of plain text
 * Optimise docker image size